 Basic Commands go a Long Way

-When your pet is consistently doing this, begin opening the door while they are in their spot.
+When your pet is consistently doing this, begin opening the front door while they are in their spot.

 Of course, your dog will attempt to leave the spot at first, but with time and practice, they will learn to stay in their spot when the door opens and guests enter.

 Also, never give your dog a treat for barking when you come home, no matter how happy you think they are.

 Teach them ‘’speak!’’ or ‘’quiet!’’ so they know how and when it is allowed for them to use their barking.

-What you Should Not do:
+What Pet Owners Should Not Do:

 - Never use a muzzle, shock collars or other form of restraint to keep a dog quiet for extended periods of time or when they are unsupervised.
-It can be harmful to your pet.

 As we were reading through your comments on older blog posts we realized that some of you had similar issues, so we wanted to give something back to our community!

 At this point we want to say that we’re very grateful for our readers, keep on commenting and letting us know what you’d like to read next!

-For now, until next time,
+Until next time,

 … stay Fluffy!